VoxSecuritatis/Project-Cloud-BasicAuditAWSEnvironment/README.md

 AWS partners with third-party specialists in logging and analysis to provide solutions that leverage Amazon CloudTrail output, such as Splunk or Alert Logic.

+## End project

+Follow these steps to close the console and end your project.

+60. Return to the AWS Management Console.
+61. At the upper-right corner of the page, choose the active user, and then choose Sign out.
+62. This completes the project.

 ## Conclusion

 The following actions were taken: